BM-25 (multiple rocket launcher)

 The BM-25 Korshun (Kite) as its Russian (GRAU designation 2K5) name was a multiple rocket launcher designed in the Soviet Union.
 It was capable of launching 3R7 250 mm rockets from six launch tubes.
 The support vehicle is a YAZ-214.

 Development

 The system was developed in scientific research institute NII-88 in 1953.
 Its rockets were propelled by a mix of kerosene and nitric acid.
 It has a range of 55km but was inaccurate.

 Use

-Due to severe inaccuracy of the rocket, only a small quantity had been produced in USSR from 1957 to 1960.
-It was exported to South Yemen, which used them against North Yemen.
+Due to severe inaccuracy of the rocket, only a small quantity were produced in the USSR from 1957 to 1960.
+It was exported to South Yemen, which used it against North Yemen.